AstarNetwork/astar-docs/docs/learn/governance/technical_guide.md

 For the first step, user should follow the guide for creating a community treasury spending proposal described in the _token holder_ guide.

 Once the proposal has been created, community council can either approve it or reject it.
-For the sake of this example, we will reject it so it differs from the on-chain treasury spending proposal approval example.
+For the sake of this example, we will reject it so it differs from the onchain treasury spending proposal approval example.

 Example of the community treasury spending proposal.
 Note that this is done on the `communityTreasury` pallet.